XML RSS

 6. Afterwards, tell them that their task is to make four triangles that touch each other.
 The constraint is that they can use only six matches to make the four triangles.

-7. As this is a creativity game remind them to brainstorm on the innovative use of materials available to them in the room
+7. As this is a creativity game or training game remind them to brainstorm on the innovative use of materials available to them in the room

 8. Also remind them to literally think out-of-the-box.

-9.Give them 10-15 minutes to play this creativity game.
+9.Give them 10-15 minutes to play this creativity game or training game.

 10. Soon some of the groups will come up with the solution